Library Programming FAQ

 - Community needs and interests

-- Supplement and extend information found in Library’s collections, resources, and exhibits
+- Ability to supplement and extend information found in Library’s collections, resources, and exhibits

-- Promotion of the Library and encouragement of the use of its resources
+- Ability to promote the Library and encourage use of its resources

 - Presentation quality